Vintage Lens - Modern Optics

-There’s been a lot of lens news this year, especially for us Leica M-mount users.
-When I bought my M9 back in 2011 the only lenses available were from Leica, Voigtländer and Zeiss.
-The higher quality Leica lenses were expensive and the cheaper lenses were, with some rare exceptions, not very good.
+There’s been a lot of lens news this year, especially for Leica M users.
+When I bought my M9 back in 2011 the only lenses available for that mount were from Leica, Voigtländer and Zeiss.
+The higher quality Leica lenses were expensive and the cheaper lenses from the other companies were, with some rare exceptions, not very good.
+If you didn’t go for the expensive Leica glass, you could expect to compromise on quality.

 These days there are more choices from more manufacturers.
-It seems that new M-mount lenses are being announced every week.
-A lot of the new stuff is gimmicky but some of the cheaper lenses out there today are actually pretty good.
+It seems that new M lenses are being announced every week.
+Optical design technology is advancing rapidly.
+A lot of the new stuff is gimmicky but some of the new cheap lenses out there today are actually pretty good.

-The latest is from a company called Mandler, an homage to the famous Leica lens designer, Walter Mandler.
+I looked at one from a Chinese company called Mandler (named in an homage to the famous Leica lens designer, Walter Mandler).
 It’s a 35mm f2, modeled on the classic Leica 7-element Summicron.

 There’s some hype around this lens and it’s often sold out.
-It’s part of the trend among Chinese lens-makers to reproduce a classic vintage lens, but adding modern touches, such as better coatings and optics to provide a ‘best of both worlds’ design.
+It’s part of a new trend among Chinese lens-makers to reproduce a classic vintage lens, but with modern touches, such as better coatings and optics, to provide a ‘best of both worlds’ design.

-And the Mandler costs under $400 (a tenth of what the original would cost, if you could find one).
+And the Mandler costs under $400, less than a tenth of what the original would cost (if you could even find one).
 Sounds like a good deal.

 I picked one up to see what all the hype was about.
 I’ve been shooting it for a couple of weeks and I have some thoughts.